thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 1. **Merged adaptation**: Merge the adapted weights (e.g., LoRA-modified or adapter-trained) into the base model before deployment.
 This is fast and simple but inflexible.
 2. **Modular serving**: Keep the base model frozen and dynamically load LoRA weights or adapter modules depending on the use case.
 This enables multi-tenant and multi-domain applications without duplicating models.

+**When to use which**:
+- Use **merged adaptation** when you're serving a single specialized use case or want the lowest possible latency and memory overhead.
+- Use **modular serving** when you need to serve multiple use cases, domains, or clients with minimal duplication and maximum flexibility.

 **Example**: A customer service chatbot might serve both healthcare and legal domains.
 By modularly loading the appropriate LoRA weights or adapter layers per request, it avoids having to fine-tune or store multiple full models.

 **Intuition**: Like putting on different uniforms for different jobs—same person, optimized attire.